Carleman Lifting for Nonlinear System Identification with Guaranteed Error Bounds: Introduction

 In \cite{SCC.Amini.ea2021}, the authors used Carleman Linearization in conjunction with a known nonlinear model to develop a truncated linear system that approximates the nonlinear system in a region of attraction.
 Moreover, the trajectory of the truncated linear system is guaranteed to stay within a computable error bound around the trajectory of the nonlinear system.
 The error bound can be computed \textit{a priori} when the decay rate of the Maclaurin expansion of the nonlinear system and the order of the truncation are known.

 In this paper, the results in \cite{SCC.Amini.ea2021} are leveraged to develop a Carleman lifting-based approach to data-driven modeling of nonlinear systems.
-Given a set of trajectories generated by a nonlinear system, a desired terminal time $\tau^*$, and an upper bound of the decay rate of the Maclaurin expansion, a linear system of a higher order is identified such that the trajectory of the identified linear system stays within a guaranteed error bound around the trajectory of the nonlinear system, and the error bound can be \textit{prescribed a priori}.
+Given a set of trajectories generated by a nonlinear system and an upper bound of the decay rate of the Maclaurin expansion, a linear system of a higher order is identified such that the trajectory of the identified linear system stays within a guaranteed error bound around the trajectory of the nonlinear system, and the error bound can be \textit{prescribed a priori}.

 The paper is organized as follows.
 The problem is formulated in Section \ref{section:Problem Statement}.
 In Section \ref{section:Data-driven_Carleman_Lifting} the approach for identification of linear systems is presented.
 In Section \ref{section:Error Analysis and Prescribed Error Approximation} the properties of the identified system are analyzed.
+In Section \ref{Order Selection Algorithm} an algorithm to generate the identified linear system with a guaranteed error bound is presented.
 In Section \ref{section:Simulation} a simulation is presented to demonstrate the system identification method.
-In Section \ref{section:Discussion}, a discussion of the results is presented, and Section \ref{section:Conclusion and future work} includes concluding remarks and a discussion on future work.\\
+In Section \ref{section:Discussion}, a discussion of the results is presented, and Section \ref{section:Conclusion and future work} includes concluding remarks and a discussion on future work.